StreamPot/StreamPot/README.md

 It also includes job management/queuing as well as upload/downloads to remote locations.

 You will need to self host packages/server to run this and then update the url when initialising the SDK.
 (Work in progress)

-## Managed service

-We will also launch a [managed service](https://www.streampot.io/) if you prefer StreamPot handles the infrastructure for you